Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device.md

 {"RAM Partition",     <Start Address>,<Size Address>, AddMem, SYS_MEM, SYS_MEM_CAP, Conv,   WRITE_BACK_XN},
 ```
 After that it should look something like [this](https://github.com/Robotix22/Mu-Qcom/blob/main/Platforms/Xiaomi/sweet_k6aPkg/Library/PlatformMemoryMapLib/PlatformMemoryMapLib.c).

+## Creating Android Boot Image Script (Step 3.4)

+You also need to create a Script that creates the Boot Image. <br />
+You can Copy a Device with similear/Same Boot Image Creation Script and just replace the Code Name with yours. <br />
+If there is no Device with similear Boot Image Creation Script, Extract the Original Android Boot Image with AIK (Android Image Kitchen). <br />
+Then you just use the Info that the Tool Gives you and Put them into the Script.

 ## Building